 Readers are responsible for reading scripture and leading the Prayers of the People.
 After an initial training session, readers are assigned to one of four teams that serve about once a month.

 When we gather for worship, both clergy and lay people have a place in the administration of Holy Communion.
-We "feed" large numbers of people each Sunday in six different celebrations of the Eucharist.
+We "feed" large numbers of people each Sunday in five different celebrations of the Eucharist.
 Lay people (about 75 in all) serve in teams to administer the chalice of wine.

 Walking into a church service can be a bit daunting.
 Ushers are there to try and bring a little grace to that moment.
 They provide a welcome, a bulletin to help navigate the service and directions to available seats, in addition to gathering the offering and directing people to the various communion stations.
 Ushers work in teams, volunteering to serve approximately one Sunday service a month.